 Like so many writers in Hollywood, I've sold scripts and had lot of things "optioned" by movie companies that don't show up on the IMDb.com.
 For example, my three young adult "You Solve It" mystery novels were optioned for a TV series on the late Nashville Network.
 Selling two screenplays within a couple of months of each other, with money in the bank to make both, and then the movies not getting made, caused me to turn to writing books, which I still prefer.
-I'm still a working screenwriter.
-I repeatedly get paid to rewrite scripts; often, no one knows.
-That's Hollywood.
-I've had a lot more stories and books published than scripts made but some of my credits are on the Internet Movie Database.
-They call it "Tinseltown" because it looks pretty, but lately I've enjoyed doing books more than Hollywood.
+I'm still a working screenwriter, though.
+I regularly get paid to rewrite scripts.
+I've had a lot more stories and books published than scripts made, but my story is kind of normal in Hollywood.

 I have a large library of Jefferson books, have visited Monticello, and think his thoughts are ever more applicable today.
 Would you watch such a show?
 Let me know.